vcu-ssg/ssg-quarto-docker-tutorial-broken/site/apache-php-local-mysql/README.md

 # Apache-PHP docker-compose example

 This example is primarily for development.
-You would probably prefer to run nginx as a load balancer and reverse proxy, a database locally, and a web site with files inside the container.

 In this example, we use docker and docker-compose to locally host an apache/php server and local web page.
-The web page connects to the CMSC508.COM mysql server and lists all the tables in the HR database.
+Further, the database is running locally in a container, initialized with the DDL-SQL file found in the .db folder.
+Finally, a phpmyadmin container is running to provide management of the database.

 *./site* - this folder contains the web site.
 For this example, it's a simple PHP page that lists table in a web site.

+*./db* - this folder contains the SQL file used to initialize the database.
+It is run once when the container is created.

 *./docker-apache-php* - a docker file that creates the necessary apache-php image from the docker registry.